Last updated: January 6, 2023

-The privacy of your data — and it is your data, not ours! — is a big deal to us.
-In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
+The privacy of your data—and it is your data, not ours!—is a big deal to us.
+In this policy, we lay out: what data we collect and why; how your data is handled; and your rights with respect to your data.
 We promise we never sell your data: never have, never will.

 What we collect and why

 Our guiding principle is to collect only what we need.
 Here’s what that means in practice:

 When you sign up for a 37signals product, we ask for identifying information such as your name, email address, and maybe a company name.
 That’s so you can personalize your new account, and we can send you product updates and other essential information.
 We may also send you optional surveys from time to time to help us understand how you use our products and to make improvements.
 With your consent, we will send you our newsletter and other updates.
 We sometimes also give you the option to add a profile picture that displays in our products.